kabizzle/Tower-Defense/README.md

 # Tower Defense 2

+# Group members
+- Elias Peltokangas
+- Kabir Bissessar
+- Juho Poteri
+- Antti Pekkanen

+# Overview

+**Goal:** create a Tower Defense game, using C++

 “Tower defense (or informally TD) is a subgenre of strategy video game where the goal is to defend a player’s territories or possessions by obstructing enemy attackers, usually achieved by placing defensive structures on or along their path of attack.”

 In a tower defense game, the enemies move in waves from some position of the map to another.
 The goal of the player is to place towers on their path in order to block, impede, attack or destroy the enemies before they are able to reach their goal.
 The primary object is the survival of the base.

-# Group
-- Elias Peltokangas
+The theme of this game is "Wave University" - where students try to complete the assignments

+## Features of the project

+### Minimum Requirements

+- Functioning tower defense game
-- Kabir Bissessar
+- Basic graphics
+- At least three different types of towers
+- At least three different types of enemies
+- At least five different levels, with increasing difficulty
+- Game can be controlled with mouse input
+- User interface which shows player information e.g. Score, Money, Health

+### Additional Features Implemented

+- Non-hardcoded maps - maps can be read from files
-- Juho Poteri
+- Upgradeable towers
+- Level editor - maps can be edited using GUI
+- High scores list
+- Towers can be damaged by enemies
-- Antti Pekkanen
+- Sound effects

 # Building instructions

+This project was built and tested using Linux.
+It is also possible to run using WSL on Windows 11, however WSL on Windows 10 does not support it.

 ```shell
 # Download the repository